Thank you very much for your interest in our company. Data protection is particularly important to the management of IMPARGO GmbH.

 The following statement gives you an overview of how IMPARGO ensures the protection of your data and what kind of data is collected, processed and used for what purposes.

-The use of the internet pages of IMPARGO (https://www.impargo.de) is basically possible without any indication of personal data, the subdomain https://apps.impargo.de as well as its subpages are subject to a registration obligation for full use, for further details please refer to the subitem "5. registration".
+The use of the internet pages of IMPARGO (https://impargo.de) is basically possible without any indication of personal data, the subdomain https://apps.impargo.de as well as its subpages are subject to a registration obligation for full use, for further details please refer to the subitem "5.
+Registration on our website".
+The use of the app is subject to a verification of the phone, for further details please refer to "9.
+Verification and Use of the IMPARGO DriverApp".

 The data protection declaration of the IMPARGO GmbH is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
 To ensure this, we would like to first explain the terminology used.
 In this data protection declaration, we use, inter alia, the following terms: